Salvia fruticosa: Taxonomy

-Due its wide variation in leaf shape, there has been a great deal of taxonomic confusion over the years, with many of the leaf variations of Salvia fruticosa being named as distinct species.
-These include S. libanotica, S. triloba, S. lobryana, and S. cypria, which are now considered to be Salvia fruticosa.
+Due its wide variation in leaf shape, there has been a great deal of taxonomic confusion over the years, with many of the leaf variations of S. fruticosa being named as distinct species.
+These include S. libanotica, S. triloba, S. lobryana, and S. cypria, which are now considered to be S. fruticosa.
 The variation in leaf depends on geographical area, with plants growing on the western part of Crete having entire leaves with flat blade and margins and dark green upper sides.
 Plants growing on the eastern side of the island have much smaller leaves, with deeply three-lobed yellowish-green blade and undulate margins.
 The variation continues throughout different parts of Greece.

-Adding to the confusion over the name, the plant has also been called Salvia triloba, as named by Carl Linnaeus in 1781, until it was discovered that it was the same as the plant named by Philip Miller in 1768, with the earlier name receiving preference according to plant naming conventions.
+Adding to the confusion over the name, the plant has also been called S. triloba, as named by Carl Linnaeus the Younger in 1781, until it was discovered that it was the same as the plant named by Philip Miller in 1768, with the earlier name receiving preference according to plant naming conventions.
 Local names include sage apple, Khokh barri, and Na’ama Hobeiq’es-sedr.